 Another setting you can change on this page is whether to enable Search Connect™.
 Search Connect™ is an extremely useful feature that allows MyHeritage members who are searching for historical records concerning the same people to connect with each other and share information.
 (See this example, in which a MyHeritage user was able to solve a lifelong mystery and connect with previously unknown family members thanks to this feature.)
 When enabled, this feature will save your searches and allow other MyHeritage members who are searching for the same names to find you.
 If you disable it, none of your searches will be saved and past searches you’ve made will be erased.

 If you click “My DNA preferences” on the left side of the screen, you’ll access a section where you can adjust your DNA privacy settings.
 Here, you can enable or disable DNA Matching in general, or adjust what your DNA Matches can see, including the profiles of individuals whose DNA kits you manage, your Ethnicity Estimate, and your shared DNA segment data.
+If you manage multiple kits, you can select different privacy settings for each kit.

 Family site preferences